atropos-null/LS/py109/py109_studyguide.md

 #### Catching Multiple Exceptions

-You can catch multiple exceptions with the same handler
+You can catch multiple exceptions with the same handler:

 ```python
 try: